+Supporting Standards:

-Supporting Standards: Legal Compliance
+Legal Compliance

-- 1.1 At a minimum, factories must comply with local laws and regulations of the country of manufacture. - 1.2 Factories must have written procedures in place, with a designated responsible management representative, to ensure they are aware of and understand changes that are made to the local laws. - 1.3 The designated responsible management representative communicates these changes and implications to all workers and works with factory staff to ensure the necessary changes are made in a timely manner to ensure compliance with the law. - 1.4 Business licenses and other documents must be in order and up-to-date. - 1.5 See also supporting standards for Compliance Management System (see section 16).
+- 1.1 At a minimum, factories must comply with local laws and regulations of the country of manufacture. - 1.2 Factories must have written procedures in place to ensure they are aware of and understand changes that are made to the local laws. - 1.3 Factories must designate a responsible and qualified person to communicate internally within the factory changes to local laws and to work with factory staff to ensure compliance with the law. - 1.4 Business licenses and other documents must be in order and up-to-date. - 1.5 See also supporting standards for Compliance Management System (See section 16).